 If accepted, the program coordinator will direct you to the Florida State University non-degree seeking admissions application.
 There is a $30 application fee and you will be asked to send copies of your transcript to FSU Admissions.

-Before the end of your first semester, you must also submit a Certificate Admissions Form to the College of Education.
+Before the end of your second course in the program, you must also submit a Certificate Admissions Form to the College of Education.
 Program staff will remind you of this deadline.

 Q: Are standardized tests, like the GRE, required for admission to the program?